Birmingham Royal Ballet

 The Centre was the brainchild of brothers James and Stephen Smith who in 1991 visited Yad Vashem – Israel’s national Holocaust museum – and were left stunned and deeply challenged by their experience.
 James and Stephen believed their education should have provided the opportunity to consider what the Holocaust might mean for them as individuals.
 The trip forever changed the lives of the family and led them to establish the National Holocaust Centre and Museum, a registered charity, in 1995.

-The organisation approached Arts Impact Fund for £200,000 to support the development of two projects it will be pursuing over the next 18 months.
+The organisation approached Arts Impact Fund for £200,000 to support the development of two projects it will be pursuing between 2018-2020.
 After specialising in Holocaust education for over 30 years, it is looking to build on recent areas of work further afield, with both projects focusing on using new technologies (including AI and 3D imaging) to expand on current exhibitions.
 The Forever Project is an ambitious 3D interactive programme, preserving the voice of Holocaust survivors for generations to come, allowing the audience to ask that survivor questions and hear them giving answers to hundreds of frequently asked questions.
 The Journey tells the story of Kindertransportee Leo, exploring his home, classroom and day-to-day life.

 Having received few enquiries from the museum sector, Arts Impact Fund was encouraged by the National Holocaust Centre and Museum’s detailed business model as well as the dedication of its staff and Board in taking the projects this far, with many trustees having given pro-bono time and expertise to the new ventures and supporting the organisation’s move to this new area.
 The management’s confidence in the business model and track record of fundraising combined with the profitability of the existing work suggests that this plan is achievable; the organisation will also explore a staged process to support revenue generation through increased trading and earned income.
 Like many other charities, the National Holocaust Centre and Museum is working towards diversifying its income streams to become more financially resilient in the current economic climate.
 The organisation sees this as an important part of future-proofing its work and continuing its core mission for years to come.
 This also ties in with its efforts to increase audience reach and grow beyond its current geographical boundaries.